esalinas00/file-sharer/README.md

 #### File Routes

-- GET `api/v1/files`: returns a json of all file IDs.
+- GET `api/v1/users/:username/files`: returns a json of all files for a user
-- GET `api/v1/files/:id.json`: returns a json of all information about a file with given ID.
+- GET `api/v1/users/:username/files/:id.json`: returns a json of all information about a file
+- GET `api/v1/users/:username/files/:id/document`: returns a base64 document with a file document
-- POST `api/v1/files`: create a new file information with given json information about it.
+- POST `api/v1/users/:username/files`: creates a new file for a user

 ## Install